ggeorgovassilis/spring-rest-invoker/README.md

 #### I need proxies to extend a specific class

 Since 1.0.RC it's possible to generate opaque proxies with cglib instead of the default dynamic proxies.
 Opaque proxies extend a concrete class and implement the REST mapping interface.
-In order to do so, specify the name of the class proxies should extend with the ```proxyTargetClass``` property of the factory proxy bean (i.e. the ```SpringAnnotationsHttpJsonInvokerFactoryProxyBean```).
+In order to do so, specify the name of the class proxies should extend with the ```proxyTargetClass``` property of the factory proxy bean (i.e. the ```SpringRestInvokerProxyFactoryBean```).
 If you just need opaque proxies, use ``` java.lang.Object```.

 #### I specified some (other) annotations on the mapping interface but they are missing on the service proxy